THE HISTORY OF UNDERWOOD'S

 2015 - Underwood's celebrates its 5th Anniversary of their Fab Five Community Giving.
 Since 2000, Underwood’s has supported the NWA community giving more than $500,000 to local non-profits.

-2016 - The Underwood Building, designed by AIA Gold Medal architect E Fay Jones for William G. Underwood CG for 5 years free rent, celebrates its 50th birthday.
+2016 - The Underwood Building, designed by AIA Gold Medal architect E Fay Jones for William G. Underwood CG was built in 1966 and celebrates its 50th birthday.